THE INLAND EMPIRE: BY THE NUMBERS

 Real Cost Measure

-36%: Percentage of IE households that fall below the Real Cost Measure (lack income to meet their basic needs).
-This is 3 percentage points higher than the California average.
+34%: Percentage of all IE households who fall below the Real Cost Measure (lack income to meet their basic needs).
+This is 1 percentage point higher than the California average, an improvement from 3 points higher in the 2018 report.

-369,301: Number of households in the IE that fall below the Real Cost Measure.
+383,098: Number of households in the IE that fall below the Real Cost Measure — 97% of which have at least one adult who is employed.

-$68,945: Income needed to sustain a family of four (2 adults, 1 infant, 1 school-age child) in Riverside County.
+$76,972: Income needed to sustain a family of four (2 adults, 1 infant, 1 school-age child) in the Inland Empire.
 Such a family would need more than 3 full-time minimum-wage jobs to achieve economic security.

 Source for Data